Besa Bondi Interior Credit Jiwon Kim

 Best Happy Hours Sydney 2026 | CBD, Harbour & Suburbs

-Sydney’s happy hour scene has shifted.
-With the new Metro lines open, your ‘local’ just got a lot bigger.
-This guide covers the absolute best deals verified for Autumn 2026—from $7 schooners in the suburbs to $15 sunset spritzes overlooking the harbour
+Sydney’s happy hour scene is alive and well despite the cost of living crisis.
+This guide covers the absolute best deals we have found, from $7 schooners in the suburbs to $15 sunset spritzes overlooking the harbour

 This page contains affiliate links.
 Please see our disclosure page for full details.